hansproject/Data-Science/README.md

 I applied the chi square test with 5 percent significance level on the total number of records sorted based on the gender, isExited or stayed(a customer) on this website: http://www.socscistatistics.com/tests/chisquare/Default2.aspx
 I dragged on the first and first column male customers that stayed, the first column second row the female customers that stayed.
 Then first row second column male customers that exited and second row second column female customer that exited.
 The conclusion is that the probality that a customer leave depends on his gender.

+- Last one is the code of a facebook bot that login in automatically into an account.
+But this code can be adapted transform into a tweeter or instagram bot.